jonthia/aws-env-credentials/README.md

 # aws-env-credentials

-A zero dependency, light-weight package that retrieves and sets AWS credentials as shell environment variables.
+A light-weight package that retrieves commands to set AWS credentials as shell environment variables.
+Copy to clipboard is supported on macOS and Windows (Command Prompt).

 ## Usage

 `npx aws-env-credentials`

 Follow the prompts for AWS region, ARN for MFA, and OTP.
-If a token is successfully retrieved they will be set as shell environment variables.
+If a token is successfully retrieved a command will be copied to your clipboard our output in the terminal to set shell environment variables.

 ```
 AWS_ACCESS_KEY_ID